snsttr/diwa/README.md

   the database reset.
 * When calling `/?reset=diwa` the database is being resetted instantly (unprompted).
 * To also reset file changes and delete created files, just reset your git workspace (reset / clean).
-  When using MySQL als Database you should additionally use one of the reset methods above.
+  When using MySQL you should additionally use one of the reset methods above.